How to Boost Fertility in your 30’s and 40’s

 - Relaxation-inducing activities can relieve stress and possibly promote fertility

 Does this mean getting pregnant after 35 is impossible or improbable?
-No. Thanks to significant advances in assisted reproductive technologies and research establishing effective ways for women to conceive naturally in the decade following their reproductive peak, women over 35 are now more likely to find themselves losing their morning Muesli than ever before.1 (Don’t worry, it’s happy nausea.)
+No. Thanks to significant advances in reproductive research and technology, women over 35 are now more likely to find themselves losing their morning Muesli than ever before.1 (Don’t worry, it’s happy nausea.)

 This article is one of a series aiming to help women over 35 conceive and maintain a healthy pregnancy.
 In the following sections, we discuss some of the simple ways women can make the “trying to conceive” process a little less trying, and how to increase your chances of getting pregnant during your 30’s and beyond.

 Be optimistic but have reasonable expectations